What is Sussex Community Foundation?

 Where does the money come from?

 We manage funds on behalf of a wide range of donors, both local and national, connecting them to the groups and communities they want to support.
-Each fund has its own criteria, sometimes addressing a particular theme or area of need, and sometimes a particular part of Sussex.
+Each fund has its own criteria, sometimes addressing a particular theme or area of need, and sometimes a particular geography.
+Collectively these funds enable us to fund a wide range of issues across Sussex.

 What can I apply for?